-Tuition for part-time students who are residents of Georgia is \$84.40 per semester credit hour.
-Students who are non-residents of Georgia will pay \$319.40 per semester credit hour.
+Tuition for part-time students who are residents of Georgia is \$86.54 per semester credit hour.
+Students who are non-residents of Georgia will pay \$327.40 per semester credit hour.
 Any student taking 4 or more semester credit hours will pay a \$33 student service fee and a \$75 athletic fee.
-Student taking 1-4 hours will pay one-half of the \$200 EGSC Institutional fee, Students taking 5 or more hours will pay the full \$200 EGSC Institutional fee.
+Students taking 1-4 hours will pay one-half of the \$200 EGSC Institution fee; however, students taking 5 or more hours will pay the full \$200 EGSC Institution fee.
 Regardless of hours enrolled, students are required to pay the mandatory Access Card Fee \$15, Health Fee \$30, Technology Fee \$50, and Parking Fee \$15.

-SEMESTER FEES Fall 2012-2013 Statesboro Campus
+SEMESTER TUITION and FEES Fall 2013-2014 EGSC-Statesboro